Adaptive Subcarrier, Parameter, and Power Allocation for Partitioned Edge Learning Over Broadband Channels: Experimental Results

 The learning performance of training the LeNet-5 is compared in Fig. \ref{fig:LearningLeNet}.
+In the figure, for FEEL, the optimizer is Adam (proposed in \cite{kingma2015adam}) and the corresponding learning rate is 0.002.
+For PARTEL, the optimizer is SGD.
+The learning rates for updating weights and auxiliary variables are 0.002 and 1, respectively.
 Although two stages (rounds) complete one training iteration in PARTEL using the joint scheme, it outperforms the FEEL using the greedy scheme in terms of model convergence, as the latter has to upload the updates of all parameters in each round.
 Besides, the joint SUPPORT can reduce latency by 42.11\% compared to the baseline for the similar reason in the decomposable model case.

 The impacts of the number of workers and subcarriers on the latency performance of training LeNet-5 is compared in Fig. \ref{fig:LatencyLeNet}.
 As shown in the figure, the latencies of the two schemes for both ${\bf W}$-stage and ${\bf Z}$-stage decrease with the number of workers and subcarriers for the same reasons in the case of decomposable models.